spinnaker/governance/cx-sig-charter-draft.md

   - [Slack]
   - [/spinnaker] YouTube channel
   - [Zoom]
-- Establish and staff teams responsible for the administration and moderation of these platforms
   - Teams must be staffed by trusted contributors spanning time zones, see [moderation] for more detail
   - They are authorized to take immediate action when dealing with code of conduct issues, see [moderators] for the full list
   - They are expected to escalate to the project's code of conduct committee when issues rise above the level of simple moderation